 Besides this, having a social listening strategy will help you:

-• Product development – overlooking the industry you’re in will uncover valuable insights into the direction in which the industry is moving, besides tracking your competitors.
-What works for people, and what not, what they are most satisfied with – and what are they avoiding?
+- Product development – overlooking the industry you’re in will uncover valuable insights into the direction in which the industry is moving, besides tracking your competitors.
+What works for people, and what does not?
+What are they most satisfied with – and what are they avoiding?
 What are their greatest frustrations, and can you address them?
 This will help you modify and shape your product/service in the direction of your customers.

-• Improve your customer support and service – once you start listening to what your audience is saying about your brand (both positive and negative customer feedback) – you will have clear directions on how to improve.
-People complaining can be an opportunity for your brand to guide them through the problem they are facing.
+- Improve your customer support and service – once you start listening to what your audience is saying about your brand (both positive and negative customer feedback) – you will have clear directions on how to improve.
+People complaining can be an opportunity for your brand to guide them through the problems they are facing.

 5 Simple Steps to Create a Social listening strategy